mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 The most exciting part starts from here 😎(IMO).

-Traditionally Realm SDK has been on the top of the latest programming treads like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power the language with Realm SDK as underlying SDK was still in Java, a few of them were Coroutines, Kotlin Flow, etc.
+Traditionally Realm SDK has been on the top of the latest programming trends like Reactive programming (Rx), LiveData and many more but with the technological shift in Android programming language from Java to Kotlin, developers were not able to fully utilize the power the language with Realm SDK as underlying SDK was still in Java, a few of them were Coroutines, Kotlin Flow, etc.